AcceleratedLinux/accelerated-linux/linux/Documentation/networking/bonding.rst

 -----------------------------------------

-This section applies to distros which use /etc/network/interfaces file to describe network interface configuration, most notably Debian and it's derivatives.
+This section applies to distros which use /etc/network/interfaces file to describe network interface configuration, most notably Debian and its derivatives.

 The ifup and ifdown commands on Debian don't support bonding out of